thutbbs21-arch/MIS-311/README.md

 # 1. Data Overview

 The Student Performance dataset contains information about students’ academic outcomes and background characteristics that may influence their performance.
-It includes 203 rows and 8 columns, with each row representing an individual student.
+It includes ***203 rows*** and ***8 columns***, with each row representing an individual student.

 <img width="600" height="250" alt="image" src="https://github.com/user-attachments/assets/ce929410-571f-4543-acd0-e16f4d0d15d1" />

 Table 1: Data description

-The dataset features variables such as gender, race/ethnicity, parental level of education, and students’ scores in math, reading, and writing.
+The dataset features variables such as ***gender, race/ethnicity, parental level of education, and students’ scores in math, reading, and writing***.
 These variables allow for the examination of how demographic and family background factors relate to academic achievement.

 Overall, the dataset is widely used in educational analytics to explore performance patterns, identify potential learning gaps, and support evidence-based strategies aimed at improving student outcomes.